 Mason-Dixon Knitting Field Guide No. 5: Sequences is pure knitting play, with four projects from Cecelia’s fertile imagination.

 Corrugated Shawl: This sampler of 16 sequences creates textures you cannot anticipate—which is where the fun is.
 The resulting wrap has extraordinary drape and texture.
 The yarn for this, Crave Yarns’ Caravan, is a perfect, soft match.
 It’s a timeless piece to wear forever.

 Parallelogram Scarf: Two slow-changing skeins of yarn make this scarf a glorious color adventure.
 In a busy season, this low-stakes drama may be all we need.
 We paired Freia Fibers Shawl Balls with Cecelia’s pattern—Tina Whitmore’s brilliant color sense is a sight to behold, and to knit.

 Swirl Hat: When we work sequences in the round, a simple stitch pattern gets interesting very quickly.
-This is a great unisex hat, and the yarn here—Brooke Sinnes’s Sincere Sheep Cormo Fingering—is a springy, naturally dyed wonder.
+This is a great unisex hat, and the yarn here—Brooke Sinnes’s Sincere Sheep Cormo Sport—is a springy, naturally dyed wonder.